Shut up and write

 - Other people working on writing projects, such as honours students and creative writers, or anyone else who would like to join us

-- People who are on campus, off campus, interstate or in Japan, India or Germany
+- People who are on campus, off campus, interstate or in Japan, India or Germany.
+Being on-line allows anyone, anywhere to join.

 - Meetings start with a brief chat, for each person to say hello and to record their writing goals for the session.